caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

 **query_catalog**
 --------------------------------------------------

-  Query catalog to select field/sources from which extract the mask
+  Query catalog to select field/sources for constructing the mask.

   **enable**

     *bool*, *optional*, *default = true*

-    Execute this worker
+    Enable the 'query_catalog' segment.

   **catalog**

     *{"NVSS", "SUMSS"}*, *optional*, *default = SUMSS*

-    Name of catalog to query [NVSS/SUMSS]
+    Name of catalog to query.
+Options are 'NVSS' and 'SUMSS'.

   **width_image**

     *str*, *optional*, *default = 1.2d*

-    Width of the region of sky we want to mask (keep larger than dirty image)
+    Angular size of the region of sky that we want to mask (e.g. '1.2d', where 'd' indicates degrees).
+This should be kept larger than the dirty image.

   **thresh_nvss**

     *float*, *optional*, *default = 10e-3*

-    Cutoff to select sources in the SUMSS map, corrected for the primary beam (Jy) or cutoff in sigmas for sofia source finder
+    Flux-density threshold for selecting sources in the radio map, corrected for the primary beam.
+Value given is in units of Jy, or is the minimum signal-to-noise ratio (i.e. number of sigma_rms), used for SoFiA source-finding.